samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

 Most likely, the offered API, as well as the provided features, will differ in multiple parts.
 For example, the URL space is going to be different as well as the accepted and returned payloads.

-In this example, suppose the new service has an endpoint on `/v1/cust` (instead of `/customers`) and, instead of accepting a `name` and `surname` properties, it requires an unique `fullname` property.
+In this example, suppose the new service has an endpoint on `/v1/cust` (instead of `/customers`) and, instead of accepting a `name` and `surname` properties, it requires a unique `fullname` property.
 Also, as it's an external service, it does not include any `createdBy` property, as it's a property that exists exclusively in your system.

 While these changes most likely make sense for your internal clients (due to business requirements for example), your existing third-party clients do not care that much about this change.
 So, while willing to migrate at a certain point in the future, flipping directly the switch would not be an option.